 Our son has a ‘hidden’ neurological disorder and when we were looking for help with his 504 plan through the school district I discovered The Arc of Larimer County through the internet.
-Advocate Matt Cloven helped us maneuver through the process and attended all our meetings.
-Mr. Cloven’s support and guidance are an invaluable resource for our community.
+Our advocate helped us maneuver through the process and attended all our meetings.
+Their support and guidance are an invaluable resource for our community.
 We are fortunate to have The Arc of Larimer County, which provides advocacy to anyone that needs it.
-I cannot say enough good things about Mr. Cloven or The Arc.
+I cannot say enough good things about The Arc.

 – Kort Duce, father, Fort Collins, CO